KETANBONDLA/Saarthi_AI/README.md

 - Assist in financial planning for small-scale farmers

 ### 🧰 Technologies
-- Random Forest or XGBoost for prediction models
+- Random Forest for prediction models
 - Scikit-learn for feature engineering
 - Matplotlib for data visualization